matheusscbb/weather-application/README.md

 ## Atomic Design

 Is a good and popular way to structure your components, separating in atoms, molecules and organisms to generate cleans pages and make easier to reuse.
+It's included in this structure templates.
 There is an explanation about all types of components inside your respective folders.

 ## Google Map React